MICA-MNI/micaopen/MPC/README.md

 https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal
 * Glasser et al., (2016) - Glasser parcellation (https://doi.org/10.1038/nature18933)

-## MOST IMPORTANTLY: Use the updated version.
+## MOST IMPORTANTLY: Use the updated data from https://bigbrainwarp.readthedocs.io/.
 We've recently expanded the contents of this repository into an entire toolbox, called "BigBrainWarp" 🎉.
 It contains a whole suite of tools and resources to help perform microstructural and integrative BigBrain-MRI analyes.
 So, what are you still doing here?
 Go to https://bigbrainwarp.readthedocs.io/

 If that doesn't fulfill all your microstructural desires, then maybe you need in vivo imaging data and pipelines.
 In that case see the MICs dataset (https://portal.conp.ca/dataset?id=projects/mica-mics) and the mica-pipe (https://github.com/MICA-MNI/micapipe).